dorna-robotics/dorna2-python/README.md

 print(robot.sys)
 # {"id": 100, "stat": 2, ...}
 ```
-The up to the last 100 messages received by the API are stored in `msg` queue. `msg` is a queue object of size 100, `queue.Queue(100)`, and whenever it gets full it can not put any new message inside of it, unless some messages get out of it.
-So, it is the user responsibility to consume the `msg` in a safe way.
+The last 100 messages received by the API are stored in `msg` queue. `msg` is a queue object of size 100, `queue.Queue(100)`, and whenever it gets full it can not put any new message inside of it, unless some messages get out of it.
+So, it is the user responsibility to consume (`get()`) the `msg` in a safe way.
 ``` python
 # print received messages
 while True: